OpenMatch/Gist-COCO/README.md

 If you find this work useful, please cite our paper  and give us a shining star 🌟

 ## Quick Start

 **1. Clone from git**
 ```bash
 git clone https://github.com/OpenMatch/Gist-COCO
 cd Gist-COCO
 ```

 **2. Data**
 Our data consists of two parts, the first part is the training data used to train the Gist-COCO model: `train`, and the second part is the test data used for the two compression scenarios: `passage` and `instruction`.
+Once you have downloaded the data, you need to store them in the  `data` folder in the following format.
+All data is stored [here](https://drive.google.com/drive/folders/1Xu9vOPOtv5S3JLiPEB8MAfYsARVQXP5N?usp=sharing).

 ```
 data/
 ├──train/